rust-lang/book/src/ch06-01-enums.md

 # Enums

-Next, let’s look at a feature of Rust that’s similar to structs, but also different.
-Enumerations, or ‘enums’ as they’re more commonly called, are an extremely powerful feature of Rust.
+Next, let’s look at *enumerations*, which allow you to define a type by enumerating its possible values.
+Commonly called "enums", these unlock a lot of power in Rust when combined with pattern matching.
 Enums are a feature that are in many languages, but what they can do is different per-language.
-Rust’s enums are most similar to enums in functional languages.
+Rust’s enums are most similar to "algebraic data types" in functional languages like F#, OCaml, or Haskell.

-Here’s an example of an enum:
+Here’s an example of an enum definition:

 ```rust
 enum IpAddrKind {